Facial Exercises as Alternative to Cosmetic Surgery

 Doctors often dismiss facial exercise because of a lack of supporting research, just as they dismiss the raw foods lifestyle.
-We all know how that has worked out.
 Lack of research is not a good enough reason to dismiss any idea.
 Doctors voice their opinions on facial exercises without trying them out themselves.

 These are usually the very people who quickly recommend cosmetic surgery for signs of aging.
 The very notion of cosmetic surgery—even as a bare possibility—gives me the creeps.
 And so with most raw foods folks I know.
 We, being dedicated to a clean, healthy lifestyle achieved by means of raw foods, seek to avoid any kind of purely discretionary surgery.
 One important reason—because we become vulnerable to the toxic medications any surgery brings with it.